PrefectHQ/prefect/docs/getting-started/quickstart.md

 ```

 Note that we added a `log_prints=True` argument to the `@flow` decorator so that `print` statements within the flow-decorated function will be logged.
-Also note that our flow calls two tasks, which are defined by the `task` decorator.
+Also note that our flow calls two tasks, which are defined by the `@task` decorator.
 Tasks are the smallest unit of observed and orchestrated work in Prefect.

 <div class="terminal">